rnand/Youtube-downloader/README.md

 But the problem is youtube-dl is written in Python and I suck at it.
 Especially when it comes to building GUIs in Python.
 So I decided to use C# and WinForms.
 But I don't know how to execute Python scripts inside C# (I'm in the process of learning IronPython, which I hope will help me acheive this).
 So what I ended up doing was, compile the Python scripts to a binary executable, embedd that inside my C# program, and call it with arguments that the user enters through the GUI.
 This is an extreamely shady and sloppy and crappy way to do it, but it works!

-To download the executable, go to 'downloads' section under releases : https://github.com/rnand/Youtuble-downloader/releases
+**To download the executable**, go to **downloads** section under releases : https://github.com/rnand/Youtuble-downloader/releases

+You need .net framework 4 to run the application.

+You probably also need ffmpeg for DASH videos.
+Get it here: https://www.ffmpeg.org/download.html